CoolerVoid/anti-backup-files/README.md

 # Anti-backup-files
-This script detects backup files, leaks of documents in the repository and the absence of gitignore.
+This script lists backup files, uncommon documents in the repository and the usage of gitignore.

+# The purpose
+ So always is necessary, for the sake of security, before deploying repository content in production to check unnecessary files.
+Yes, this script can help you in this context to enumerate resources.
+Always use git ignore to prevent excessive resources.

 Example how to run:
 ```